Hoi An Pagodas and Temples Where the Spiritual Life of the Locals Shows

 Quan Cong Temple (24 Tran Phu St.)

 The temple was built in 1653 to venerate Quan Cong, one of the three sworn-in brothers in the famous novel “Three Nations” representing Loyalty, Credibility, Chastity, and Charity, the four most prized qualities.
-The temple had been restored several times, in 1753, 1783, 1827, 1864, 1904 and 1966.
-Situated in front of the main market in Hoi An, it has been a place of worship for the residents of Hoi an.
+Quan Cong Temple, also called Ong Temple, was been restored several times, in 1753, 1783, 1827, 1864, 1904, and 1966.
+Situated in front of the main market in Hoi An, it has been a place of worship for the residents.
 Many traders frequent this temple to pray for their business.
 During the war, people came to pray for safety.

 Van Thanh Temple (20 Phan Chau Trinh St.)